criticallycode/criticallycode.github.io/index.md

 ##### Flower Classification - Triple Model Classification (Keras)

+Flowers are classified in this project, and the performance of three different models is compared.
+A custom model, as well as ResNet50 and InceptionV3 are compared.

 [Project Title 1 - Nonfunctional Link](http://reddit.com)

 <img src="coffee.jpg" width="300">

 ##### Text Classification Comparision - (Keras)

+Text classification is carried out on multiple bodies of text.
+An embedding model is used for the classification, and the performance of an LSTM model is compared as well.

 [Project Title 1 - Nonfunctional Link](http://reddit.com)

 <img src="coffee.jpg" width="300">

 ##### XRay Classification Transfer Learning Tutorial - (Keras)

+Classification of X-Ray medical images is carried out in this project.
+One classifier is trained on the original dataset and then a second set of data has perturbations applied to it to simulate image corruption.
+An example of transfer learning is carried out after this, retraining the original model on the new dataset.

 [Project Title 1 - Nonfunctional Link](http://reddit.com)